alexfernandez/alexfernandez.github.io/2025/on-art.md

 we don't have the exact same concepts or relationships in our brains.

 How can works of art jump the chasm across brains and reach our inner emotions?
-We might advance some evolutionary explanation about how shared feelings can be good for our survival, but this naïve sciency babbling can offer at most some superficial comfort.
+We might advance some evolutionary explanation about how shared feelings can be good for our survival as a species, but this naïve sciency babbling can offer at most some superficial comfort.
 I prefer to just marvel at the fact that this happens at all.
 Even in our era of hyper-saturation and deep cynicism we still carry open wounds that can sometimes be activated by raw emotions.